PGDip: Full-time; 18 months; Part-time; 36 months. PGCert: Full-time; 9 months; Part-time; 18 months

 Non-standard applicants are welcomed.
 Recognition of Prior and Work-Based Learning in accordance with University regulations may be available.

 International candidates must have enough competency in English language (IELTS Level 6.5 or equivalent).

-All eligible applicants will be interviewed and assessed for the above, the international applicant can be interviewed via SKYPE.
+All eligible applicants will be interviewed.
+The international applicant can be interviewed via SKYPE / TEAMS.